tyaSHEN/APmig/README.md

-If you run into problems with the code, please contact me at tianyu.shen@anu.edu.au
+For problems with the code, please email tianyu.shen@anu.edu.au